 Source: Healing the Wounded Heart: The Heartache of Sexual Abuse and the Hope of Transformation by Dan B. Allender.

 We can refuse to cover up the wolves’ behavior in our congregations, who prey on the weak.
-We must provide safety for our people, even if that means some uncomfortable conversations.
+But, instead, we must provide safety for our people, even if that means some uncomfortable conversations.

 We must contact the legal authorities to investigate all incidents of reported abuse without exception.

-Loving God and loving others means that we will extend real love and protection to those who have been harmed by sexual violence and abuse.
+Loving God and loving others means that we will extend real love and protection to those harmed by sexual violence and abuse.

 We can treat them with dignity and honor and remind them that their identity is found in God.

 Edward Welch wisely states that “The shamed person feels worthless, expects rejection, and needs cleansing, fellowship, love, and acceptance.”

 Addressing the wounds brought about by sexual abuse and assault is something your congregation needs.